Violin Lessons - Stamford, Greenwich, New Canaan

-At Long Ridge Music, we offer violin lessons for every level.
-The interaction of student and teacher is critical to mastering a musical instrument, and so each student is carefully matched with a teacher.
-Weekly lessons can be 30, 45 or 60 minutes in length.
+Our violin teachers are highly qualified.
+The interaction of student and teacher is critical to mastering a musical instrument, and so each violin student is carefully matched with the right violin teacher.

 Meet Our Violin Teachers